CLI-Studio/OrganizeMe/README.md

 ### Roadmap
 - Google Authentication: Secure user authentication via Google.
 - Improved UI: Create a more user-friendly command-line interface.
+- calendar view: Add a calendar view to see tasks by date.
+- (optional) notifications system: Add notifications for upcoming tasks.
 - Tagging System: Add tags to tasks for better organization.
 - Task Sorting: Multiple sorting options, such as by date, tag, or priority.
 - Readme update: Add usage instructions, examples and demo/gif.
+-
 ### Contributing
+#### Dependencies
+- Python 3.8+
+- Poetry (dependency management)

 Contributions will be highly appreciated in the future.
 To contribute, please submit a pull request describing the changes you'd like to make.

 ### License